PaperbackExtensionRepo/Paperback-Extension-Repo-Compilation-List/README.md

 ## Compatibility
 You can install v0.8 extensions in the v0.9 Paperback client, but you can't install v0.9 extensions in the v0.8 client.
+All credit given to the developers of these extensions.
+I will keep updating this repo whenever I find new ones.
+Some repos may have sources the main Inkdex repo doesn't so you can check for yourself and see.

 ## Installing an extension
 - Install Paperback